 You want a layer of skin to cover the meat and keep it moist as it cooks, but it shouldn’t be hanging off of the chicken.

-Before adding the thighs to the Mexican marinade, evaluate how much extra skin and fat there is.
+Before adding the thighs to the chipotle marinade, evaluate how much extra skin and fat there is.
 (Based on my supermarket’s affinity for charging extra for what I don’t need, I’m betting you’ll have a fair amount too).

 If your chicken thighs come with a large, excess flap of skin, trim it off.